 It can strike when you’re talking to one person or speaking to an audience of thousands.

 So the question is: What are you going to do about it?

 Be Prepared And Don’t Fall Into The ‘Wing It’ Trap

-First off, we all know that ‘winging it’ is never a good idea.
-It sets you up for panic and failure and no speaker worth their salt would rely on improvising completely on the night.
+“Winging it” is never a good idea.
+It sets you up for panic and failure and no speaker worth their salt would rely on improvising completely.

-Preparation and rehearsal create physical memories in your body and get you out of your head and into a more grounded, centered place.
-When you take action in the face of fear, you’re half-way to finding a solution.
+Preparation and rehearsal create physical memories in your body and get you out of your head and into a more grounded, centred place.

 Then, if imposter syndrome kicks in, your body will remember feeling uncomfortable, dealing with it, and getting on with the job at hand.